 Cliche Day

-As most people probably already know, a cliché is an opinion or a phrase that’s been overused and lacks any original thought.
+As most people probably already know, a cliché is an opinion or phrase that has been overused and lacks original thought.
 Some popular cliché examples include “Better safe than sorry,” “All that glitters isn’t gold,” and “Cat got your tongue?”

-Using clichés can cause statements to be less effective and it can make the person using them appear to be poorly educated.
+Using clichés can cause statements to be less effective, and it can make the person using them appear poorly educated.
 To remind everyone of this fact, a holiday was created to serve as an important reminder to everyone wishing to observe it.
-This holiday is called Cliché Day and it’s observed annually on the 3rd of November.
+This holiday is called Cliché Day, and it’s observed annually on November 3rd.

 The word cliché comes from the French language.
 It was originally an onomatopoeia that described the sound a printing plate from movable type printing would make.
-It would come to mean a phrase that was prepared in advance and could quickly be used in speech or writing.
+It came to mean a phrase that was prepared in advance and could quickly be used in speech or writing.

-That definition has stayed with it and it’s now used to describe overused phrases.
-Unfortunately, we don’t have a lot of information about where Cliché Day came from.
-We know that it hasn’t been around for all that long because we haven’t been able to find many sources on it, but we’re unsure of exactly when it started.
+That definition has stayed with it, and it’s now used to describe overused phrases.
+Unfortunately, we don’t have much information about where Cliché Day originated.
+We know that it hasn’t been around for very long because we haven’t been able to find many sources on it, but we’re unsure of exactly when it started.

 Everyone is guilty of using clichés occasionally.
 That’s because they’re so quick and easy to use.
 That’s why we’ve decided to help people avoid using them as much as possible by including the following tips.
-Hopefully, the following tips will help people improve their writing.
+Hopefully, these tips will help people improve their writing.

-• Think about the meaning of the cliché and find synonyms to replace them.
+• Think about the meaning of the cliché and find synonyms to replace it.

 • Decide whether the cliché is necessary or is merely being used as a placeholder in the text.